 The Cochrane Methodology Register is a database of studies relevant to the methods of systematic reviews of healthcare and social interventions.
 The database includes journal articles, book chapters, conference proceedings, conference abstracts and reports of ongoing methodological research.
 Content is constantly expanded by an extensive handsearching program and the development of a series of search strategies in MEDLINE and EMBASE to identify relevant reports.
 This activity is funded by the National Health Service Research and Development Methodology Programme in England.

-Scholarly journals, trade publications, and consumer titles covering topics such as artificial intelligence, automation, gaming, graphics, networking, security, database management, systems administration, information science and hardware.
+Provides scholarly journals, trade publications, and consumer periodicals covering topics such as artificial intelligence, automation, gaming, graphics, networking, security, database management, systems administration, information science and hardware.
+Includes full text and indexing.
+Content spans 1998 – Present

-A collection of videos for the study of counseling, social work, psychotherapy, psychology, and psychiatric counseling.
+A collection of videos for the study of counseling, social work, psychotherapy, psychology, and psychitric counseling.
 Videos range from counseling sessions, demonstrations and consultations to lectures, presentations, and interviews.
-Indexed by client and therapist details, enabling users to find materials dealing specifically with counseling African-Americans or Latinos, for example, or with counseling children or the elderly.
 A searchable transcript is included with each video.

-CQ Press Library includes among its titles the following: CQ Almanac, CQ Weekly, CQ Researcher, Congress and the Nation Series 1945-forward, The Historic Documents Series 1972-present, The Political Handbook of the World, Politics in America, The Supreme Court Yearbook Series, Vital Statistics on American Politics (with tables and figures, data-export and download capabilities),The Washington Information Directory.
+Reference resource including full-text access.
+Topics include: American government, politics, history, public policy and current affairs.
+Collection includes CQ Almanac, CQ Weekly, CQ Researcher, Congress and the Nation Series, The Historic Documents Series 1972-Present, The Political Handbook of the World, Politics in America, The Supreme Court Yearbook Series, Vital Statistics on American Politics (with tables and figures, data-export and download capabilities),The Washington Information Directory.
 Formerly called the CQ Press Political Reference Suite.
+Content spans 1945 – Present.

-Congressional Quarterly’s reports on topics in the public arena, e.g., current affairs, the economy, social trends, international relations, criminal justice, education, the environment, government and politics.
+Congressional Quarterly’s reports on topics including current affairs, the economy, social trends, international relations, criminal justice, education, the environment, government and politics.

-Online version of the print bibliography.
-Lists bibliographical references to books, periodical articles, pamphlets, government documents, maps and atlases added to the American Geographical Society Collection of the University of Wisconsin-Milwaukee.
+Includes bibliographical references to books, periodical articles, pamphlets, government documents, maps and atlases added to the University of Wisconsin-Milwaukee.
 Online version is browsable by issue.

 Easy-to-use résumé building tool with a built-in writing process and automatic formatting.